 Pros and cons of getting a PhD while working

 A Ph.D. can be a helpful addition to your skill set.
-Still, it’s an intensive undertaking that requires the ability to think critically, learn independently, and communicate effectively orally and in writing.
+Still, it’s an intensive undertaking that requires thinking critically, learning independently, and communicating effectively orally and in writing.

-If you’re considering pursuing your doctoral degree while also working full-time, here are some pros and cons to keep in mind as you prepare to make this significant life decision.
+If you’re considering pursuing your doctoral degree while working full-time, here are some pros and cons to remember as you prepare to make this significant life decision.

 Pros